Your web browser is out of date

 Notice that the Speaker-Listener technique doesn’t automatically resolve the conflict or “win” the argument for either side; that’s not the goal.
 Instead, the goal is mutual understanding.
 It is only when you actually understand each other that you can work together to fix the problem.

-Using the Speaker-Listener by Yourself
+Using Speaker-Listener by Yourself

 However, what if you are in a tough conversation with someone who doesn’t know the technique?
 Maybe it’s a pastoral situation with someone you don’t really know, or a conflict with a member of your congregation.
 You are probably not going to stop and teach them a set of rules.
-(You could do that; it’s just that it would likely be awkward.)

 The Speaker-Listener technique is still at least somewhat useful in those situations.
 You can still fulfill the Listener role yourself, regardless of what the other person does.
 By actively listening and then paraphrasing back what they say, you can ensure that you understand them and that they feel understood.
 Even though the other person might not return the favor, humbly hearing someone out and helping them feel heard can go a long way in deescalating conflict and resolving disagreements.